mostofakamal/TransactionSystemJava/README.md

 Design a System which supports all the above three operations where operations should be processed sequentially in the order they were added.
  Let us call these operations as Transaction request.
-You can use an ordered list or queue for this purpose to store these transaction requests.
+You can use ordered list or queue for this purpose to store these transaction requests.
 You should be able to add new transaction requests to that List or queue.
 Adding transaction requests to that list/queue will not execute the operation right away rather it would be executed once you call to **ProcessPendingTransactions()** (in class **TransactionManager** ) explicitly which will process the pending operation(transaction) in the list.
-Once an operation is processed that should be marked as completed and should not be processed in next call (Hint: you can maintain a flag for this purpose for simplicity).
+Once an operation is processed that should be marked as completed and should not be processed in next call of ProcessPendingTransactions (Hint: you can maintain a flag for this purpose for simplicity).

 For example there can be transaction requests like below in the list in the below sequence: